 But you can prevent these from occurring by scheduling air conditioning maintenance each year.
 With an air conditioning maintenance visit, you technician will clean out your condensate drain and check for these issues and other problems throughout your HVAC system.

 APC Plumbing & Heating provides air conditioning maintenance and prompt repairs, with same-day service available.
+When your air conditioner is leaking, you know who to call.
 We’ve been in business in the Denver, CO area for 30 years, and we have someone in your neighborhood today.